 Companies like Google use variations of experiential futures to design their present-day strategies and explore the futures they want to bring about.
 Dubai’s Museum of the Future has used experiential futures to explore environmental sustainability.
-A number of notable futurists such as Monika Bielskyte, Anab Jain, and Stuart Candy are creating experiential futures and disseminating the practice.
+A number of notable futurists such as Anab Jain and Stuart Candy are creating experiential futures and disseminating the practice.
 As AR and VR become more prevalent, we’ll see more examples emerge.

 Why are Experiential Futures Effective?